 2. The shoe must be firm in the area called the medial – or inside – mid-sole (a firm mid-sole will prevent the shoe from collapsing underneath your child’s foot).

 3. The shoe must have a deeper end in order for the orhotic to sit properly inside the shoe (I will go over this in more detail soon).

 4. The shoe must bend where the toes bend.

-5. Your priority should be to look for a shoe that comes with shoe laces.
-If your child is not ready for shoe laces, choose a shoe with a thick velcro strap.
+5. Your priority should be to look for a shoe that comes with shoelaces instead of Velcro closure.

-To summarize, the 3 steps to follow when fitting your kids’ shoes with orthotics:
+To summarize, let’s go over the 3 steps to follow when fitting your kids’ shoes with orthotics:

 1. The first step is to remove the existing insoles of the shoe.

-2. The second step is to insert the orthotic inside the shoe and make sure it is sitting inside the shoe properly.
+2. The second step is to insert the orthotic inside the shoe and make sure it is fitting inside the shoe properly.

-3. The third step is to stand your child up and test the shoes with the orthotics.
+3. The third step is to lace the shoes properly and have your child test the shoes with the orthotics.

-If you find that the orthotic is giving your child the impression that his foot is coming out of the shoe, please don’t feel the need to buy a smaller shoe size.
-If your shoe is a lace up shoe there are a variety of different lacing techniques that can help minimize heel slippage and make your kid’s shoes fit and feel entirely different!!!
+If you find that the orthotic is giving your child the impression that his/her feet are coming out of the shoe, please don’t feel the need to buy a smaller shoe size.
+Use the shoe lacing technique that I showed you that will help you minimize heel slippage.

-Does your child wear shoes with orthotics?
 Have you found a particular shoe style that has worked well for your child that wears orthotics?
-If your child wears orthotics and you have found certain brands or shoe styles that work better than others please share your finds in the comments section below so we can all benefit from your experiences!
+If your child wears orthotics and you have found certain shoe style that work better than others please share your finds in the comments section below so other parents can benefit from your experiences!